 Science capital research has highlighted the need to create links between young people’s science experiences at school, home, and out of school (for example, in museums).
 Such links deepen learning, and promote the relevance of science to young people’s everyday … Continue reading Developing our See, Link, Wonder resource to help increase engagement with science using objects and images

-The research has identified 8 dimensions of science capital which will effect a person’s connection and relationship with science.
-Understanding what these influences are can help design and deliver learning opportunities that will enable more people to engage with science. … Continue reading What influences science capital: The eight dimensions
+The research into science capital has identified 8 dimensions of science capital which effect a person’s connection and relationship with science.
+Understanding what these influences are can help us to design and deliver learning opportunities which can help more people … Continue reading What influences science capital: The eight dimensions

 ‘The powerful concept of science capital can change the practice of the Science Museum Group and potentially that of many people involved in informal science learning.’
-Tom O’Leary, Director of Learning SMG Science museums and science centres are a place … Continue reading Science Museum Group reflection on science capital
+Director of Learning, SMG STEM engagement is at the heart of what we do … Continue reading The Science Museum Group and science capital

-The following is an extract from Science capital made clear.
-This publication was written by the Enterprising Science team at King’s College London: Clarifying common misconceptions The concept of science capital is gaining prominence within science education and informal science learning … Continue reading Myth-busting about science capital
+The following is an extract from Science capital made clear publication, written by the Enterprising Science team at King’s College London: Clarifying common misconceptions The concept of science capital is gaining prominence within science education and informal science learning policy, practice and … Continue reading Myth-busting about science capital